Iron Horse, Brut, Green Valley, Russian River Valley, Sonoma County, California, USA, 2009

 WSET style tasting note

-Appearance: clear and bright, pale intensity gold, showing tears and small bubbles.
+Appearance: clear and bright, medium intensity gold, and small, but not fine, bubbles.

 Nose: clean, medium (+) intensity, fully developed, with aromas as they come, of warm damp toast, thick honey, Danish pastry, crumbled digestive biscuit, baked apple, powdered ginger, leaf tea, bees-wax, hint of anise, stewed lightly caramelised apple, hint of toasted nuts, leaf tobacco, hint of truffle, hint of blue cheese, like Roquefort.

 Palate: dry, medium acidity, medium alcohol, medium body, medium (+) intensity, a smooth velvety texture with a low-key grip, with flavours of baked apple, leaf tea, quince jelly, touch of warm raisin, powdered ginger, well-baked pastry with a caramelised edge, like the French palmier biscuit, a developing hint of light toffee A long length with a clean, complex finish, and a low-key grip.
 A creamy mousse, with a short persistence.